 Courtesy is treating customers with consideration and respect.
 An apology is the business' apology for the inconvenience experienced by the customer as a result of the goods and services provided.
 Apologizing is a behavior aimed at restoring customers' positive perspective on the business.
 Disclosure means that the business provides clear information to customers about which deficiency or error caused the complaint, based on the complaint submitted by the customer as a result of the goods and services purchased.
 Making an explanation also guides the customer and shows that the business is striving for a solution and takes responsibility.
-Follow-up is the monitoring of the process to ensure that the customer satisfaction.
+Follow-up is the monitoring of the process to ensure that the customer complaint has been resolved.
+In other words, it is a process to understand customer satisfaction.
 Meeting these expectations has a positive impact on ensuring customer satisfaction.
 The main goal of complaint management is; The aim of the company is to ensure that its customers are satisfied with as few complaints as possible and to increase the number of loyal customers by preventing complaints from other customers.